 The master volume allows control of all 10 outputs channels (Analog + digital) of the miniDSP unit.
-It is enabled when a 10k logarithmic potentiometer is connected to the ADC input port.
-See the connectivity section for more information.
+It is enabled from the front panel unit (VOL-FP panel) and requires a small configuration from the software to be enabled.
+Please make sure to select the "IR mode" to make sure your unit is correctly configured.